CodeAltF4/StDat/README.md

 # DatSto5

+---

----The project is currently being completely rebuilt in a more manageable way for easier production later, maintenance, expandability, and readability.
-Therefore there might not be any releases in the coming weeks as all the code is being rewritten with object oriented programing.---
+The project is currently being completely rebuilt in a more manageable way for easier production later, maintenance, expandability, and readability.
+Therefore there might not be any releases in the coming weeks as all the code is being rewritten with object oriented programing.

+---

 This is a personal project.
 DatSto5 is a student database system, currently in early development.